 We spend too much of our lives at work to settle for misery.
-Staying in an unhealthy work environment long term will damage your mental and physical health.
+Staying in an unhealthy work environment long term will damage your health & steal you happiness.
+Don’t stay a day longer in a toxic environment you KNOW will never change.
+Most environments CAN change if leaderships changes as many don’t know they are demotivating your team.

-Through helping hundred of companies I’ve noticed 5 reasons some workplaces suck.
-If leaders eliminate these issues, morale dramatically improves and their organizations profit.
-Leaders can, and should, take action to eliminate each one.
+Through helping hundred of companies, I’ve noticed 4 reasons some workplaces are negative cultures, many of which might surprise you.
+If leaders eliminate these issues, morale improves and their organizations profit.
+Take action to eliminate each one.

 1. Conflict Avoidance